InsightsbyAmanda/advanced-sql-analytics/README.md

-# SQL Data Analytics Project
+# Advanced SQL Data Analytics Project

 A practical collection of SQL scripts for analyzing and reporting on data stored in relational databases.
 This project is designed to support **data exploration**, **segmentation**, **KPI tracking**, **time-based analysis**, and more using clean and modular SQL queries.